 It is the responsibility of the student to contact each instructor and make appropriate arrangements to complete any missed work.
 Normally, instructors will make arrangements on the student's time, outside of class, to make up tests or other missed work.
 If an exam is not taken on the day scheduled or if the exam was failed on the first attempt, a make-up test may be taken.
-In accordance with the regulations of the Federal Aviation Administration, all missed material in a subject must be made-up in order for the student to receive credit for that subject.
-All the classroom material missed during the absence shall be made-up in the specific content area that was missed.
-The instructor issuing the make-up work assignment will determine whether the assignment will include projects, questions, or essays, depending upon the subject, and the amount of time that was missed.
-Makeup work can be scheduled before class, after class, or on Fridays or Saturdays, with prior notice to the Campus Executive Director.
-Only the instructor who assigned the make-up work will be able to give the students a satisfactory grade upon the completion of the make-up work.
-The Director of Education or Campus Executive Director may attest to completion of the make-up work in the event the instructor is unavailable.
 All make-up work assigned must be completed before the end of the block; this includes all tests, assignments, and projects.
 Failure to complete all make-up assignments by the end of the block will result in an "F" grade.
 Under extenuating circumstances, an incomplete may be granted, which would allow a student up to two weeks from the end of the block to submit all required materials.
 Although the school is charged with reporting and enforcing this policy, it is primarily the responsibility of each student to maintain attendance and ensure make-up work is completed as required.